Home Grown Potatoes (The Best Method)

 Once the shoots appear, they are ready to be planted in your Potato Grow Pot.

-We advise planting three seed potatoes in a triangular formation.
+We advise planting 4 or 5 seed potatoes in to the potato planter.

 Setting Up Potato Growpots for first use